 Delta-8-Tetrahydrocannabinol – or just “Delta-8” for short – is one of the more recent (and popular) products to hit the growing cannabis market.
 As we will explore here, there is good reason to be excited about this unique cannabis compound – especially if you live in a state where recreational or medical cannabis remains illegal.

-In addition to producing euphoria via its interactions with the endocannabinoid system, Delta-8 exerts multiple potentially beneficial effects in humans:
+In addition to producing psychoactive effects via its interactions with the endocannabinoid system, Delta-8 exerts multiple potentially beneficial effects in humans:

 “Delta-8-Tetrahydrocannabinol is an analogue of tetrahydrocannabinol (THC) with antiemetic, anxiolytic, appetite-stimulating, analgesic, and neuroprotective properties.”